JudgeLM: Fine-tuned Large Language Models are Scalable Judges: Method

 \subsection{Reference Drop}

 To address the format bias, we introduce a method, named reference drop, in which we randomly drop the training sample with reference and use the corresponding sample without reference.
-As shown in Fig.~\ref{fig: ref_drop}, judge models with reference drop can alleviate the overfitting for fine-tuning formats and give fair judgments with or without reference.
+As shown in Fig.~\ref{fig: ref_drop}, judge models with reference drop can alleviate the overfitting for fine-tuning formats and make judgments based on external reference or pre-trained knowledge when given reference or not, respectively.
 Furthermore, the reference drop method also makes the judge model easy to use and decreases the cost of fitting into different formats.